cognitivetech/ollama-ebook-summary/walkthrough/README.md

 #### Summary
 I've also made a file that breaks the entire chapter into 31 json objects just like shown below.

+Here, no need for sources or context.

 ```json
 {
   "include_sources": false, "prompt": "Write a paragraph based on the following: Finding the Balance in Love FOURTH CHAKRA AT A GLANCE ELEMENT Air NAME Anahata (unstruck) PURPOSES Love Balance ISSUES Love Balance Self-love Relationship Intimacy Anima/animus Devotion Reaching out and taking in COLOR Green LOCATION Chest, heart, cardiac plexus IDENTITY Social ORIENTATION Self-acceptance Acceptance of others DEMON Grief DEVELOPMENTAL STAGE 4 to 7 years DEVELOPMENTAL TASKS Forming peer and family relationships Developing persona BASIC RIGHTS To love and be loved BALANCED CHARACTERISTICS Compassionate Loving Empathetic Self-loving Altruistic Peaceful, balanced Good immune system TRAUMAS AND ABUSES Rejection, abandonment, loss Shaming, constant criticism Abuses to any other chakras, especially lower chakras Unacknowledged grief, including parents’ grief Divorce, death of loved one Loveless, cold environment Conditional love Sexual or physical abuse Betrayal DEFICIENCY Antisocial, withdrawn, cold Critical, judgmental, intolerant of self or others Loneliness, isolation Depression Fear of intimacy, fear of relationships Lack of empathy Narcissism EXCESS Codependency Poor boundaries Demanding Clinging Jealousy Overly sacri cing PHYSICAL MALFUNCTIONS Disorders of the heart, lungs, thymus, breasts, arms Shortness of breath Sunken chest Circulation problems Asthma Immune system de ciency Tension between shoulder blades, pain in chest HEALING PRACTICES Breathing exercises, pranayama Work with arms, reaching out, taking in Journaling, self-discovery Psychotherapy Examine assumptions about relationships Emotional release of grief Forgiveness when appropriate Inner child work Codependency work Self-acceptance Anima-animus integration AFFIRMATIONS I am worthy of love.
 I am loving to myself and others.
 There is an in nite supply of love.
 I live in balance with others.", "stream": false, "use_context": false
 }
 ```

-## Step Four - Write Shell Script
+### Bash Script

-I've minified those json objects [so they are on one line each](script/q.json), and will now submit them to my models for testing and analysis.
+I've minified those json objects [so they are on one line each](q.json), and will now submit them to my models for testing and analysis.

 #### Questions
 ```bash